 When installing any carrying attachment such as a bike carrier, ski carrier, kayak carrier, cargo basket, etc. on the crossbars, follow the manufacturer's instructions and make sure that the attachment is securely fixed to the crossbars.
 Use only attachments designed specifically for the crossbars.
-A set of the crossbars is designed to carry loads (cargo and attachment) of not more than the allowable load limit described in the Owner's Manual of a genuine SUBARU carrying attachment.
+A set of the crossbars is designed to carry loads (cargo and attachment) of not more than 150 lbs (67.5 kg).
 Before operating the vehicle, make sure that the cargo is properly secured on the attachment.